 What is Included in a Boat and Jetski Winterization?

-Properly winterizing your boat or jetski is important to prevent not potential issues in the future when Spring rolls around and you’re ready to get back on the water.
-At the Odyssea Jet and Prop Shop, we have a process to complete your winterization to assure your watercraft does not get damaged by the harsh winter weather in the Eastern Shore area.
+Properly winterizing your boat or jetski is important to prevent potential issues in the future when Spring rolls around and you’re ready to get back on the water.
+At the Odyssea Jet and Prop Shop, located in Ocean Pines, MD we have a process to complete your winterization to ensure your watercraft does not get damaged by the potentially harsh winter weather in the Eastern Shore area.

 Add Fuel Stabilizer to Gas Tank:

 To begin Winterization, a fuel stabilizer is added to the fuel tank.
 This is to help the fuel from going bad over the winter which can cause issues in the Spring.